Do you really need an electric toothbrush? -

-Bowen (2003) evaluated the superiority of electric toothbrushes over manual ones by reviewing 46 clinical studies published between 1989 and 2002.
+For example, Bowen (2003) evaluated the question of electric toothbrush superiority over manual ones by reviewing 46 clinical studies published between 1989 and 2002.
 The findings of this evaluation were:

-- 33 studies supported the superiority of electric toothbrushes over manual brushes.
+- 33 studies supported the superiority of electric over manual brushes.

 - Two of the studies found that manual tooth brushing gave better results.

-Another landmark study (Heanue 2003) also investigated the issue of powered vs. manual toothbrushes by way of reviewing the findings of other researchers.
+A landmark study (Heanue 2003) also investigated this same issue, once again by reviewing the findings of other researchers.

 This study created a set of guidelines for what they considered appropriate methodology for clinical trials.
 Of the 354 published and unpublished trials they found to evaluate, only 29 met their inclusion criteria (Niederman 2003).

-Using an electric toothbrush may be more efficient than brushing by hand.
+a) Using an electric is more efficient than brushing by hand.

 A study (van der Weijden 1993) compared the plaque removing efficiency of three different electric toothbrushes vs. brushing by hand over various time periods ranging from 30 seconds up to 6 minutes.

-Certainly, if a person has a set habit regarding how long they will brush, they will probably get more cleaning accomplished during this set time limit when using an electric toothbrush rather than a manual one.
+Certainly, if a person has a set habit regarding how long they will brush, they'll probably get more cleaning accomplished during this limited time frame when using an electric rather than a manual brush.